crosstyan/stupid/README.md

 ## Lisp

-incomplete: not really about Lisp language, which is boring
+incomplete: not really about Lisp the language, which is boring

+(a deceving chapter title, I know, but can't think of a better one)

+(a different primitives)

-(Python is the lisp less cool)
+(Python is the Lisp less cool)

+introduction of the idea of interpreter

-repl (and jupyter/nREPL) shell and GUI
+REPL (and Jupyter/nREPL), shell and GUI

 the React idea: UI just a function of state

-introduction of the idea of interpreter
+map/filter/reduce

+array programming, and there's a language called APL/BQN/J/K (but Matlab & NumPy & Julia are the same idea in disguise)

+typeclasses/concepts/protocols/interfaces/traits: ad-hoc polymorphism

+What's a monad?

+(note to self: how to pack these loose ideas together?)

 ## Time